sivakumar-kailasam/cli-guides/content/addons.md

 #### `config/ember-try.js`

 This is a place to configure which versions of Ember that the test suite should check for compatibility.
+See the [ember-try](https://github.com/ember-cli/ember-try) repository on GitHub for more information.

 ## Creating a reusable UI component addon